What to Expect From Your Municipal Engineer

 What kinds of services do consulting firms provide as the municipal engineer?

-At LaBella, we provide a full service approach to municipal engineering and offer civil & transportation engineering, architecture, planning & grant assistance, buildings & power engineering, and environmental services.
+At LaBella, we provide a full-service approach to municipal engineering and offer civil and transportation engineering, architecture, planning and grant assistance, buildings and power engineering, and environmental services.
 Municipalities can use as many or few of these services as they see fit.
 There is no formula for providing town engineering services.
 The LaBella philosophy is that we can provide as much or as little as your community may need.